 A content management system such as Confluence helps teams create, share and discuss their work.
-Because Confluence is a simple and user-friendly interface Confluence users can add content without following best practices, resulting in the unstructured content wiki that becomes difficult to manage and browse.
+Because Confluence is a simple and user-friendly interface a user can add content without following best practices, resulting in the unstructured content wiki that becomes difficult to manage and browse.

 Identify the list of spaces you need to create

-Spaces are like folders, which allow you to organise your content by different categories.
+Spaces are like folders, which allow you to organise your content in different categories.

 Take the time to define your page structure

 In each space, it is essential to set up a clear and organised page structure, to grow content is grouped by subject and relevance.
 You can use page hierarchy to group several pages under one single parent page.
 For example: When you have several levels of hierarchy, use the Children Display macro on parent pages.
 This way, users won’t have to expand the whole tree to find their page.